Zero-Trust SEO: Securing Your Search Rankings in a Hostile Digital Landscape

 Off-page SEO involves activities you do outside your website to improve your search rankings.
 A Zero Trust approach means constantly verifying the trustworthiness of your backlinks, social media presence, and brand reputation.

-- Regularly audit your backlink profile for toxic or spammy links.
+Regularly audit your backlink profile for toxic or spammy links.
 Use tools like Google Search Console to identify potentially harmful links pointing to your site.
 These links can negatively impact your search rankings.
+Instead of assuming a new backlink is beneficial, a Zero Trust approach requires verifying its source, context, and potential impact before it's implicitly trusted to contribute positively to rankings.
+This means actively scrutinizing the referring domain's authority, relevance, and history.

 Social media accounts are prime targets for hackers, and compromised accounts can damage your brand.

-- Implement strong password policies and MFA for all social media accounts.
+Implement strong password policies and MFA for all social media accounts.
 This makes it harder for unauthorized users to gain access.
+Similarly, for social media, continuous verification of account activity and third-party app permissions aligns with the Zero Trust philosophy.
+You should regularly check who has access and what they can do.

 What people say about your brand online can significantly impact your SEO.